miloskud/Tic-Tac-Toe-Project/README.md

 A picture of the wiring is in github.
 The bottom line is:
-- Screen connected to SDA, SCL, 3.3V, and GND
+- On the screen: SDA connected to SDA, SCL is connected to SCL,VCC is connected to 3.3V, and GND connected to GND
-- Each Button connected to 5.0V, and GND
+- Each Button: V connected to 5.0V, and G connected to GND
-- Up connected to GPIO 22
+- Right button: S connected to GPIO 22
-- Down connected to GPIO 23
+- Down button: S connected to GPIO 23
-- Selection connected to GPIO 27
+- Selection button: S connected to GPIO 27

 ## Code: